 6 San Telmo Market

 San Telmo’s Sunday market was one of the best flea markets we have ever visited.
 The street performers, buskers and Brazilian drum groups, tango dancers and packed bars along the long street called La Defensa seems more like a big street party than am outdoor walking market.

 7 The architecture

-For the first few days before we went on our Free BA tour, we were constantly marveling over how European everything looked.
+For the first few days before we went on our free Buenos Aires Walking Tour, we were constantly marveling over how European everything looked.
 We found out on the tour that ships in the 19th century brought agricultural goods to Europe and rather than return empty, they were weighed down with building materials for the Argentine elite.

 The pizza in Buenos Aires is incredible, you know how we feel about that!